NRuf77/proset/README.md

 - version 0.4.0: modified the recommended fit strategy to reduce overfitting when using multiple batches.
 - version 0.5.0: modified the strategy for selecting candidates such that it can be extended to regression.
 - version 0.5.1: cleaned up minor issues related to package dependencies.
+- version 0.6.0: updated requirements to Python 3.10 and compatible packages; changed the definition of the alpha parameters to match the literature (large values indicate dominant L1 penalty).

 ### Note on performance
 Version 0.2.0 improves compute performance as version 0.1.0 was somewhat unsatisfactory in that regard.